dialpad/dialtone/apps/dialtone-documentation/docs/components/combobox.md

 ## Accessibility

-The combobox has a role of "combobox", the list has a role "listbox" and the list items have a role "option".
+The combobox input has a role of "combobox", the list has a role "listbox" and the list items have a role "option".
 Depending on the use case, the user should be able to use `ESC` key to hide the list and/or empty the input's value, but this is not determined by the combobox.

-When `loading` prop is set to `true`, the list also has the aria-busy attribute set to true.
+When `loading` prop is set to `true`, the list also has the `aria-busy` attribute set to true.

 See [W3C guidelines](https://www.w3.org/WAI/ARIA/apg/) for more information.

 ### Input

 The input element should be fully accessible by keyboard.
 The easiest way to do this is by using an element like a `DtInput` that is already accessible.
 There are some required ARIA attributes for the input element.
-To make this as straightforward as possible, these ARIA attributes are passed with the correct values as the `inputProps` slot-scope to the input slot.
+To make this as straightforward as possible, these ARIA attributes are passed with the correct values as the `inputProps` slot prop of the input slot.

 ### List

-The list element mainly has to contain the correct ARIA attributes, which are passed as `listProps` slot-scope to the list slot.
+The list element mainly has to contain the correct ARIA attributes, which are passed as `listProps` slot prop of the list slot.
 The combobox has a prop `listAriaLabel` that should be passed as it is used to describe the contents of the list.
 The list itself can be a Dialtone component or a native HTML element, such as `<ol></ol>`.

 ### List Item